alexiszbik/polyanalog/README.md

 - 4-voice polyphony
 - MIDI input
+- mono output
+- 2 VCO with SuperSaw, Saw, Square with pulse width modulation
+- -2 -> +2 octaves per VCO (second vco can also have fifth tuning and fine tuning around 0)
+- ASR envelope
+- Low pass filter with envelope and resonance
+- High pass
+- Volume
+- 2 sinus LFOs (right now first one is wired on pitch, second on filter cutoff)
 - 16 presets save & load
 - OLED display (SSD1306 128×64)
 - Hands-on control with potentiometers and push buttons